PrefectHQ/prefect/docs/cloud/webhooks.md

 }
 ```

-All of the subsequent `POST` requests will start to produce events with those variable
+All subsequent `POST` requests will produce events with those variable
 resource IDs and names.
-The other statically-defined parts, like `event` or the
+The other statically-defined parts, such as `event` or the
-`producing-team` label you included will still be used.
+`producing-team` label you included earlier will still be used.

 !!! tip "Use Jinja2's `default` filter to handle missing values"

     Jinja2 has a helpful [`default`](https://jinja.palletsprojects.com/en/3.1.x/templates/#jinja-filters.default)
-    filter, which can compensate for missing values in the request.
+    filter that can compensate for missing values in the request.
 In this example,
-    you may want to use the model's ID in place of the friendly name when it is not
+    you may want to use the model's ID in place of the friendly name when the friendly name is not
-    available: `{{ body.friendly_name|default(body.model) }}`.
+    provided: `{{ body.friendly_name|default(body.model) }}`.

 ### How HTTP request components are handled